 Instead of spewing facts about the property, this sentence hooks readers with specific details that tell a captivating story.

-Your listing should set up expectations for a buyer by creating visual images that spark emotion.
-Insert strategic adjectives into your description that are both picturesque and stirring, and you can influence a buyer’s first impression of your home before he ever sets foot in it.
+Your listing should set expectations for a buyer by creating visuals in their mind’s eye that spark emotion.
+Insert strategic adjectives into your description that are both picturesque and stirring, and you can influence a buyer’s first impression of your home before they ever set foot in it.

 Descriptive words to use in a creative real estate listing description: